meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 5. #### Mutation #5 (on line #161, mutation #3)

-   Within the intersect method of the Range class, one of the mutations is: "changed conditional boundary" This mutation is applied to the following code within the intersect method:
+   Mutation applied by Pitest was `changed conditional boundary → KILLED` on the method `intersects(double, double)`.
+This mutation was applied to the below line of code

    ```
    return (b0 < this.upper && b1 >= b0);
    ```

-   For this mutation, this .upper value is changed with a smaller number such that if there are no test cases with b0 smaller than their changed boundary of this.upper, the mutation will survice.

-   Fortunately, the test case intersectsWithInput0And0 that was developed in previous assignment successfully killed this mutation.
+   According to the official documentation, this mutation changes the condition `b0 < this.upper` to `b0 <= this.upper`.
+One of our test case `intersectsWithInputUBAndAUB` tests this boundary, by supplying `b0` equal to `this.upper`.
+With original code, the test case passes as the method returns `false`.
+However, the mutation causes the method to return `true` and the test case fails.
+Hence this mutation was killed.

 6. #### Mutation #6 (on line #365, mutation #1)

-   In the shift method of the Range class, the mutation "removed call to ParamChecks.nullNotPermitted", is applied to the code:
+   Mutation applied by Pitest was `removed call to org/jfree/chart/util/ParamChecks::nullNotPermitted → SURVIVED` on the method `shift(Range, double, boolean)`.
+This mutation was applied to the below line of code

    ```
    ParamChecks.nullNotPermitted(base, "base");
    ```

-   and should throw illegalArgumentException if the base range is null.

-   This mutation survived because there was no test case previously written, that uses a null Range object.
+   This mutation removes the call to the above line.
+The method call throws `IllegalArgumentException` if the parameter base is null.
+Since there was no test case that tests base as null for this method, the removal of the call to `ParamChecks.nullNotPermitted()` did not make any difference to any of the test cases.
+Hence the mutation was survived.

 7. #### Mutation #7 (on line #448, mutation #1)